tansey-lab/pyro_tutorial/README.md

 ## Step 11

-Showing how the process laid out in step 10 fails if we have non-conjugate priors
+Showing how the gradient descent algorithm laid out in step 10 fails if we have much more complicated, deeply nested hierarchical priors

 [step_11.py](./vignettes/step_11.py)